Noya Kagama

 393 AC, May 28 - Defense of Rediscovery Endeavor

-During political debate following Expeditionary Corps arrival at City of Scholars, Noya defended Avkan ruun-Heshkari’s leadership, crediting recovery and restoration of Mesektet wreck and agricultural lands of Caer Oorun as accomplishments, and argued that benefits of the Rediscovery Endeavor would be felt in the long term rather than appearing overnight.
+During political debate following the Expeditionary Corps’ arrival at the City of Scholars, Noya defended Avkan ruun-Heshkari’s leadership.
+She credited the recovery and restoration of the Mesektet wreck and the agricultural lands of Caer Oorun as accomplishments, arguing that the benefits of the Rediscovery Endeavor would be felt in the long term.

 Relationships

-- Anuncia ruun-Aysun: Senator who evaluated and rejected Noya as potential Avkan successor
+- Anuncia ruun-Aysun: Senator who evaluated and rejected Noya as successor (392 AC)

-- Avkan ruun-Heshkari: Basileus whose succession required more adaptable leadership than Noya offered; Noya defended his leadership publicly (393 AC)
+- Avkan ruun-Heshkari: Basileus whose succession Noya was considered for; she later defended his leadership publicly (392–393 AC)

-- Hadrian: Alternative succession candidate also rejected for insufficient Assembly influence
+- Hadrian: Alternative succession candidate also rejected (392 AC)